kutt27/osint/Introduction/Basics/what is osint.md

 #### Some example

-Websites: Any website that is publicly accessible can be used for OSINT.
+**Websites**: Any website that is publicly accessible can be used for OSINT.
 This includes government websites, social media websites, news websites, and personal websites.

-Social media: Social media platforms, such as Twitter, Facebook, and LinkedIn, are a goldmine of information.
+**Social media**: Social media platforms, such as Twitter, Facebook, and LinkedIn, are a goldmine of information.
 Users often share personal information, such as their location, interests, and employment history, on social media.

-Government records: Government records, such as court documents, property records, and business licenses, are often publicly available.
+**Government records**: Government records, such as court documents, property records, and business licenses, are often publicly available.
 These records can provide valuable information about people and businesses.

 #### Summary